Fairo20/fairo20.github.io/Swordmage/Subclasses/Order of the Dragonshard.md

 | Silver, White    | Cold        |

 #### Dragonshard Spells
-You learn additional spells when you learn spells of specific levels, as shown on the Dragonshard Magic table based on your Elemental Affiliation.
+You learn additional spells when you learn spells of specific levels, as shown on the Dragonshard Magic table, based on your Elemental Affiliation.
 Each spell counts as a Swordmage spell for you, but it doesn't count agains the number of Swordmage spells you know.
 These spells can't be replaced when you gain a level in this class.

 | Level | Acid | Lightning | Fire | Poison | Cold |
 | - | - | - | - | - | - |